exoplatform/exo-documentation/docs/PersonalApplications.rst

 -  Two buttons "Open" and |AC_image6| in the card's bottom
 -  The icon |AC_image7| in the card's topper

-You can favorite an application in the application center by clicking on the |AC_image8| in the application's card.
+You can favorite an application in the Application Center by clicking on the |AC_image8| in the application's card.
 The "Star" button will then be yellow colored and the application will be automatically added to the right panel i.e. to the "favorite applications" list and to the drawer.

-You can also unfavorite an application in the applications center either by clicking on the yellow colored "Star" button on the applications card or on the "Star" button |AC_image9| in front of the application's name in the "favorite applications" list.
+You can also unfavorite an application in the Application Center either by clicking on the yellow colored "Star" button on the application's card or on the "Star" button |AC_image9| in front of the application's name in the "favorite applications" list.

 .. note:: When you reach the maximum of allowed favorite defined by an administrator, a red colored message appears informing you that you are not allowed to add another favorite application.